callstack/ai-cli/README.md

 ## Usage

-Run `ai` to start a conversation with AI assistant.
+Run `ai [query]` to start a conversation with AI assistant.
 You can put the question in the params.

 ```shell-session
 $ ai "Tell me a joke"